 Blood pressure is the force of blood inside an artery.
 A blood pressure reading measures the force of blood against the walls of an artery.

-Blood pressure is measured by temporarily stopping the flow of blood in an artery, usually by wrapping a cuff around the upper arm and pumping air into the cuff.
-As the air is released from the cuff, blood begins to flow through the artery again.
-When the blood begins to flow, the sound of blood flowing through the artery can be heard through a stethoscope placed on the skin over the artery inside the elbow.
+Blood pressure is measured by temporarily stopping the flow of blood in an artery, using a cuff placed around the upper arm.
+Air is added to the cuff until blood flow stops.
+As the air is released, blood begins to flow through the artery again.
+Blood pressure is measured as the blood begins to flow again.

 WebMD Medical Reference from Healthwise